raymiranda/actions-craps/README.md

 - Saving diceroll.txt as a cache/key.

-- Establihing a lambda call utilizing an AWS API Gateway.
+- Establishing a lambda call utilizing an AWS API Gateway.

-In the end, I chose to save the file in the respository to allow anyone to pick up the dice as the shooter.
+In the end, I chose to save the file in the repository to allow anyone to pick up the dice as the shooter.
 .
 I'll expand more in my blog but for now, let's start rolling!